Tmw/tiemenwaterreus.com/content/posts/implementing-base64-in-rust.md

 use crate::alphabet::{Alphabet, Classic};
 ```

-Let's dive right in and define a `decode_using_alpabet` function that, much like our `encode_using_alphabet` function takes the alphabet to do the decoding against and the encoded stirng to perform the decoding on.
+Let's dive right in and define a `decode_using_alpabet` function that, much like our `encode_using_alphabet` function takes the alphabet to do the decoding against and the encoded string to perform the decoding on.

 ```rust
 pub fn decode_using_alphabet<T: Alphabet>(alphabet: T, data: &String) -> Vec<u8> {